packit/packit.dev/docs/fedora-releases-guide/dist-git-onboarding.md

 You can check the other customization options [here](./index.md#customization).

 :::info Divergent dist-git branches
-Current default behaviour of the release syncing results in having divergent dist-git branches.
-If you want to avoid this, please see the details [here](/docs/fedora-releases-guide#keeping-dist-git-branches-non-divergent).
+By default, release syncing can result in divergent dist-git branches.
+To prevent this, refer to the details [here](/docs/fedora-releases-guide/non-divergent-dist-git-branches.md).
 :::